shayaanrehman7-cmd/sales-performance-dashboard/README.md

  Sales Performance Dashboard — Excel Portfolio Project A dynamic, multi-sheet Excel dashboard analysing 500+ sales transactions across regions, products, and sales representatives over a full fiscal year.
 Built as part of an ongoing transition into Business and Data Analysis.

-Project Overview
+Project Overview:
 This project simulates a real-world sales reporting task common in business analyst and operations roles.
 The goal was to take raw transactional sales data and transform it into a clean, interactive dashboard that surfaces actionable insights for a sales leadership team.

-File Structure
+File Structure:
-SheetDescriptionDashboardExecutive summary with KPI cards and 4 dynamic chartsMonthly SummaryMonth-by-month revenue, profit, leads and conversion metricsRegional SummaryPerformance breakdown across North, South, East and WestProduct SummaryRevenue share, margin and pricing analysis per productRaw Data500+ rows of transactional data with auto-filter enabled
+Dashboard Executive: summary with KPI cards and 4 dynamic charts Monthly Summary: Month-by-month revenue, profit, leads and conversion metrics Regional Summary: Performance breakdown across North, South, East and West Product Summary: Revenue share, margin and pricing analysis per product Raw Data: 500+ rows of transactional data with auto-filter enabled

-Key Metrics Tracked
+Key Metrics Tracked:

 Total Revenue & Profit — aggregated across all months and regions Profit Margin (%) — average margin by month, region and product